jacastanon01/maze-solver/README.md

 This is a small application that utilizes a Tkinter-powered GUI showcasing maze generation and solving.
 Embracing randomness, the maze's intricate walls are dynamically crafted.
 Witness the maze-solving journey unfold with a depth-first search algorithm, observing each step as it navigates and backtracks until reaching the elusive exit.

-## Demo 🚀

-- Install python3 on your machine
-- Clone this repo
-- Run `./main.sh` to launch GUI application
-- Enter a number for rows and columns in the text box at the top of the window
-- Click the "Generate Maze" button or Enter to generate a new maze
-- Click the "Solve Maze" button or Enter to solve the maze
-- Click the "Reset Maze" button or Enter after solving maze to reset the maze

-## Technologies Used 🛠️

-- Python 3.12.1
-- Tkinter
-- unittest library for tests
-- random module to generate random directions
-- Type hinting and docstrings to improve readability

 ## Project Design Overview 📋

 In addressing the challenge of maintaining separation between different components and structuring them effectively within the maze project, I adopted a design approach centered around modularity and encapsulation.
 The project architecture consists of several distinct classes, each with well-defined responsibilities and interfaces, contributing to a cohesive and maintainable codebase.